OUNAVCON/RT-Thread-LVGL/README.md

 # RT-Thread-LVGL
-LVGL implementation on RT-Thread, Using FSL CAN BUS.
+<p>The purpose of this project is to create a LCD display that takes a can message in and then shows the decocded data in a human readable format.
+This is accomplished by using RT-Thread RTOS with LVGL as the graphics library on an i.MX RT1060-EVK.</p>

-This tutorial will provide the user with the following skills.
+This readme should function as a tutorial to provide a user with the following skills.
 <ol>
 <li>Setup and creating a project in RT-Thread Studio</li>
 <li>Creating an Image in LVGL and loading it into RT-Thread</li>